 When my parents divorced when I was 13 years old, I witnessed firsthand how our church family completely let our family down.
 Up until that point, my whole life was at the church.

-But once my parent’s marriage fell apart, the church fell apart for us as well.
+But once my parent’s marriage fell apart, the church also fell apart for us.
 Being a teenager, this was a crucial time in my life to lose the church.

 Thankfully, God didn’t let me go so easily.
 But my family never went back to church, and I didn’t go back to church until I had a family of my own.